EdFarrell/MilkMachine/README.md

 - **y**: Latitude. numeric, geographic coordinates (WGS84)
 - **altitude**: Elevation in reference to sea level (could also be to "sea floor"). numeric, meters preferred.

+1. Click the "Import GPS" button (see image above) and browse to a raw gps file in .csv format
+2. Once the file is loaded, choose a date format and click the "Draw Track" button.
+3. The file will draw a point layer and a line layer on the QGIS map canvas.
+An ESRI shapefile (.shp) will be created in the source directory for your .csv file.
+This shapefile will be edited to produce the .kml file

 ### Create a KML Placemarks

 ### Create a KML Tour